Will Ainsworth: Lieutenant Governor of Alabama

 During the COVID-19 pandemic, Ainsworth came into conflict with Governor Kay Ivey over her response to the virus.
 He wrote an open letter criticizing the state's level of preparedness in March 2020 as the pandemic emerged in the state; Ivey responded to the letter by calling it unhelpful.
 In April 2020, Ainsworth urged Ivey to reopen businesses that had been closed in the initial response; in July, he called Ivey's newly-decreed mask mandate an "overstep" infringing on civil liberties.
 In October, Ainsworth himself tested positive for COVID-19, but recovered and returned to work within a week.

 Ainsworth called for the impeachment of Joe Biden during an appearance at a rally for Donald Trump in Cullman in August 2021.
 In 2022, Ainsworth stepped in to become involved with a controversy regarding the police department of Brookside, Alabama.
 Following reports that Brookside had engaged in aggressive ticketing as a speed trap, Ainsworth requested a state audit of the town and its police department.
 This audit eventually occurred via an investigation of Brookside by the Alabama Department of Examiners of Public Accounts.
 In March 2022, Ainsworth and his office helped introduce legislation to prevent similar occurrences in the state.

 In the 2022 election cycle, Ainsworth faced no challenger in the Republican primary for lieutenant governor.
 Additionally, no Democratic candidate qualified to run against Ainsworth.
 His only opposition in the general election was Libertarian nominee Ruth Page-Nelson.
 Ainsworth was re-elected with 83% of the vote.
+In 2023, 1819 News described Ainsworth as having been "instrumental" in the gradual repeal of Alabama's grocery tax.
+The partial repeal, under House Bill 479 authored by Danny Garrett and Andrew Jones, was passed unanimously in June 2023 and was praised by Ainsworth as a "bold first step" to removing the grocery tax completely, which Ainsworth said was his ultimate goal.
+In August 2023, Ainsworth endorsed Donald Trump in the 2024 Republican Party presidential primaries, saying that he believed Trump would "undo all the damage President Biden has done".

+Although Ainsworth had not announced a candidacy, he was endorsed for the 2026 Alabama gubernatorial election by Nathaniel Ledbetter, the speaker of the Alabama House of Representatives.
+In July 2023, 1819 News called Ainsworth a "prohibitive favorite" to succeed Governor Kay Ivey in 2026.
+However, in May 2025, Ainsworth announced that he would not run for governor in 2026 and would instead return to the private sector, following the completion of his tenure as lieutenant governor.
+The announcement came amid reports that U.S. Senator Tommy Tuberville would run for governor, supplanting Ainsworth as a potential frontrunner.